Social Media for Dentists

 Well, that wraps up today’s podcast folks.
 Stay tuned for your next episode when we discuss your digital assets and the under the sheets aspects of email hosting, and general online security.
 Until next time, bye for now.

-FREE LOCAL ONLINE MARKETING GUIDE AND CD NOW AVAILABLE
+FREE LOCAL ONLINE MARKETING GUIDE AND BOOK NOW AVAILABLE

 Get your copy of How to Become and Stay the "Go To" Dentist in Your Local Area (Valued at $49)